annacasey97/Annacasey97.github.io/_drafts/2025-01-13-CV-maxxing.md

 title:  how to maximise your CV for medical specialty applications
 date:   2025-01-13 12:34:00
 description: this file is actually called CV-maxxing.md :)
-tags: draft
+tags: career-advice, portfolio
-categories: career-advice, portfolio
+categories: advice
 hidden: false
 ---